 For actors, perhaps no relationship is more crucial than that which is maintained with their agent.
 Sure, significant others are lovely—but this is the person whose job it is to serve as your personal representative in the industry at large.
 If that sounds like a big deal, that’s because it is.
 There are countless ways an agent can make or break your career, today and for years to come.

 Navigating the actor-agent landscape can be treacherous, with unforeseen obstacles galore.
-We at Backstage know how daunting agency prospects can be, so we created your one-stop shop for all things agent: how to get an acting agent, how to keep one, how to make ’em happy, and every question in between.
-Below you will find everything you could possibly want and need to know, because you love your craft and you deserve a talent agent who loves theirs, too.
+We know how daunting agency prospects can be, so we created a one-stop shop for all things agent: how to get an acting agent, how to keep one, how to make ’em happy, and every question in between.
+Below you will find everything you could possibly want and need to know, because you love your craft and deserve a talent agent who loves theirs, too.

 - What’s the difference between an agent and a manager?